Illustrator: Frank Kalan

 Of course, it was purely platonic (Thi but the townfolks’ shocked reaction makes Lucinda let people think what they want.
 They all wonder what did a hunk like Leo see in a frump like Lucinda?

-Leo returns and is shocked that everyone, including Lucinda’s angry father, thinks they had an affair.
+Leo returns to the States.
+He is shocked that everyone, including Lucinda’s angry father, thinks they had an affair.

 Final Analysis of Rumor Has It